ThumbzupInnovations/git-maven-plugin/README.md

 >         </configuration>
 >      </plugin>

-3. Make use of the 'maven-jar-plugin' to extract the property and place in MANIFEST.MF.
+3. Make use of the 'maven-jar-plugin' or the 'maven-war-plugin' to extract the property and place in MANIFEST.MF.

 > <!--Include in the MANIFEST.MF with the Git-Describe-->
 >       <plugin>